A Girl Like Me: The Gwen Araujo Story: Plot

 At the trial, the defense attorney asks Lisa questions about Gwen.
 He strongly implies that she was sexually promiscuous and into drugs at the time of her death, which Lisa vehemently denies.
 Lisa describes herself as Gwen's best friend and constantly corrects the defense attorney when he refers to Gwen using the incorrect pronouns.

 Basking in her now openly expressed gender identity, Gwen grows out her hair and wears a dress to Chita's wedding, which shocks and displeases her extended family.
-At the wedding, she meets Joey Marino, a former Marine who is new to the area.
+At the wedding, she meets Joey Marino, a former Marine who's new to the area.
 The two hit it off and eventually begin dating.
 Worried about the relationship, Sylvia eventually outs Gwen to Joey, who breaks things off.
 Distraught, Gwen agrees to go to a party with Tamara, a female friend of Joey's.
 The next morning, Gwen's aunt wakes up to find her passed out on the front lawn.
-Jealous that the group of boys at the party paid so much attention to Gwen, Tamara begins to suggest that Gwen is actually a male.
+Jealous that the group of boys at the party paid so much attention to Gwen, Tamara begins to suggest that Gwen's actually a male.
 The group makes a plan to find out the truth.
 Tamara lures Gwen to another party, promising that Joey will be there.
 When Gwen arrives, one of the boys forces her into a closet and pulls down her pants, discovering that she has male genitalia.
 The boys' initial shock quickly turns to rage, and they begin to viciously beat Gwen to death.
 Tamara realizes what she's done and screams for the boys to stop.
-She is told to leave.
+She's told to leave.
 She leaves crying and ashamed for what she did.
-Sylvia immediately reports Gwen missing, and when her body is found, the entire family comes together to pay their respects, even in the face of protesters picketing the funeral.
+Sylvia immediately reports Gwen missing, and when her body's found, the entire family comes together to pay their respects, even in the face of protesters picketing the funeral.

 In the final scene of the trial, the defense attempts to blame society for the boys’ actions, saying that discovering Gwen's biological sex challenged their sexual identity in a way that made them “go crazy”.
 On the witness stand, Sylvia rejects this idea completely, telling the courtroom that the killers’ decision to take her daughter's life was theirs alone and that she blames them every day of her life; the boys become remorseful as a result of her words.
 As Sylvia walks out of the courtroom, the people observing the trial begin to clap.